 Preparation, in addition to being your best option for survival and property defence, is the best way you can help the emergency service workers who are trying to help and protect you and your property.
-Fire fighters, SES crews and In a major disaster emergency services may other emergency workers are often volunteering not be able to get to you.
-It is important that their time and putting their lives at risk in an you, your family and your property are best emergency.
-The least we can do is ensure we prepared for the emergency, that you have do not place an additional load on them by a plan and resources for evacuation or the inadequate planning and preparation. physical and mental ability, an appropriately
+Fire fighters, SES crews and other emergency workers are often volunteering their time and putting their lives at risk in an emergency.
+The least we can do is ensure we do not place an additional load on them by inadequate planning and preparation.